karic123/EECS-678/README.md

 Whenever there is a deficit in resources that I want, I create those resources.

+So, essentially, I am self-learning.
+I'm not getting much out of the course lectures themselves, so I go through the textbook and other online resources - like Wikipedia - to learn more about the topics that the teacher highlights.

-So, essentially, I'm cataloging what I'm learning in my GitHub account.
+I'm cataloging what I'm learning in my GitHub account.
 This is mostly for my own future reference, but perhaps my notes or example code (See the "Learning" folder) will help someone else grasp these concepts.